<HOME

 I crimped insulated connectors to all three conductors, and connected the yellow/green to the safety ground point, and the blue and the brown to the switch.
 I used a fresh, new microswitch, as I happened to have those immediately available in shelf in the correct form factor.
 It's a 250 V 16 A Honeywell-branded switch, whereas the original was unbranded and likely "cheap Chinese".
 It did look and feel quite decent, though.
 I insulated the unused terminal ("normally closed") with heat shrink tubing for good measure.
 Then I simply re-assembled the pedal.

-Of course, a motor load refers to an actual motor load, not to a switch-mode power supply feeding a motor, as is the case in your typical Dremel tool, regardless of brand.
+Of course, a motor load refers to an actual motor being directly fed by the household AC, not to a switch-mode power supply feeding a motor, as is the case in your typical Dremel tool, regardless of brand.
 You might do well to go with the lamp load specifications instead!

 The switch box for foot switch bypassing etc.